ItsQuadrus/roblox-discord/README.md

 - `.rd help` - Shows a list of commands
 - `.rd online` or `.rd playing` - Shows a list of your friends that are online or playing a game (outputs the same thing)
-- `.rd status` - Shows roblox Status
+- `.rd status` - Shows Roblox Global Status
 ### Example

 `.rd online`